CMSgov/bluebutton-site-static/_pages/developers.md

 #### Version 1

 Version 1 (V1) is the original Blue Button API, based on [FHIR release 3 (STU3)](http://hl7.org/fhir/STU3/){:target="_blank"}.
 Development on V1 is limited to bug fixes and basic maintenance.
 If you're developing a new app, use V2\.
-For information about BB2.0 V1, see the [V1 Documentation](/v1/).

 ### Environments